The vagus nerve's connection to anxiety is important to address in therapy

 The Vagus Nerve: An Information Superhighway

 The latin meaning of ‘vagus’ is wandering and this label is perfect for our vagus nerve!
 The vagus nerve has many branches, begins at the base of our brain, then reaches down to connect our heart, lungs, digestive tract, multiple endocrine organs as well as other stops including our ears and throat.
 It forms an information superhighway that transmits 80% of messages from our body to brain and 20% of messages from our brain to our body.
 The highway that signals heart to pump, lungs to breathe, stomach to digest and liver to detoxify is also responsible for our ability to adjust to our environment if we detect a threat.
-This highway needs to be active and toned so that it can be ready at all times to engage and disengage; this readiness and effectiveness is referred to as vagal tone.
+For instance, the vagus nerve can trigger anxiety if one (or more) of our senses detect a perceived threat or danger.
+But before we go there we need to understand the broad responsibilities of the longest nerve in our body.

-The vagus nerve is why your heart races and you have butterflies in your stomach when you sense a threat; it can turn on the ‘fight-or-flight’ response (sympathetic nervous system) as well as turn it off when the vagus nerve senses the environment is safe and no longer a threat.
+The vagus nerve is why your heart races and you have butterflies in your stomach when you sense a threat.
+This is how the vagus nerve is related to anxiety symptoms.
+It can turn on the ‘fight-or-flight’ response (sympathetic nervous system) as well as turn it off when the vagus nerve senses the environment is safe and no longer a threat.
 If our vagus nerve has healthy vagal tone, it can quickly help us recognize the environment is safe, help us soothe our fears when we first start feeling our heart racing, which then allows our body, subconsciously to switch gears into the parasympathetic nervous system so we can think clearly and restore a state of calm in our bodies.

 Dr. Stephen Porges & Polyvagal Theory